crossplane/crossplane/docs/services/azure-services-guide.md

 ### Configure Managed Service Access

-In order for the AKS cluster to talk to the MySQL Database, you must condigure a `Microsoft.Sql` service endpoint on the AKS Virtual Network.
+In order for the AKS cluster to talk to the MySQL Database, you must condigure a `Microsoft.Sql` service endpoint on the AKS Virtual Network for all subnets.
 If you do not already have this configured, Azure has a [guide][service endpoint] on how to set it up.

 ## Provision MySQL